postandcourier/infant-mortality/two-main-text.md

 “Things like little infections, urinary tract or vaginal, can be devastating” in some black patients, he said.

-In addition, blacks experience “higher rates of hypertension, kidney disease and diabetes, which all have a genetic component.”
-Sullivan said.
+In addition, blacks experience “higher rates of hypertension, kidney disease and diabetes, which all have a genetic component,” Sullivan said.

 Dr. Henry Lemon, an MUSC pediatrician, said one example of how subtle genetic susceptibilities can be is the fact that darker-skinned people suffer a greater incidence of Vitamin D deficiency.